bartels/pycybersource/README.md

               'postalCode': '90036',
               'street1': '555 Test St',
           })

 API Methods
 -----------

 This api wrapper currently only implements api calls for Authorization, Capture, and Sale (auth + capture).

 `CyberSource.ccAuth`: api call to perform a credit card authorization
-`CyberSource.ccCapture`:  api call to perform a capture on a previous authorization `Cybersource.ccSale`: api call to perform an auth & capture in one go
+`CyberSource.ccCapture`:  api call to perform a capture on a previous authorization
+`Cybersource.ccSale`: api call to perform an auth & capture in one go
+`CyberSource.ccAuthReversal`: api call to perform a credit card authorization reversal

 View tests to see further usage